Piestewa-Peak-DAR-Home-1620-325

 Daughters of the American Revolution

-The National Society Daughters of the American Revolution (NSDAR or DAR) is a service organization open to any woman age 18 years and older who can prove lineal descent from an American Revolutionary War Patriot.
+The National Society Daughters of the American Revolution (NSDAR or DAR) is a service organization open to any woman 18 years and older who can prove lineal descent from an American Revolutionary War Patriot.
 Much of the work of DAR is accomplished by volunteers in its chapters across the United States and internationally in order to promote historic preservation, education, and patriotism.

 The Piestewa Peak Chapter, NSDAR, is a local chapter of DAR.
 Our chapter is based in Scottsdale, Arizona, and our members come from many parts of the Valley and beyond.